pvaladares/42cursus-02-minitalk/README.md

 > - The client takes two parameters:
 >     - The server PID.
 >     - The string to send.
-- `ft_atoi()`, to convert the PID argument received from command line to integer type for further processing of signal processing, e.g.: `kill()`
+- `ft_atoi()`, to convert the PID argument received from command line to integer type for further processing of signal processing

-# Allowed functions
+### 3.1.2 - Other functions

-Below is made a brief analysis of other functions (in addition to the ones included in the `libft`) that can be used as per the subject.
+Below is made a brief analysis of other functions that can be used.

 > In order to complete the mandatory part, you are allowed to use the following functions:
 > - write